iarsystems/cmake-tutorial/README.md

 ctest
 ```

-## Conclusion
+## Summary
-And this is what you need to know to start using CMake with the IAR tools from the command line.
-Proceed to the [wiki](https://github.com/IARSystems/cmake-tutorial/wiki) for more information.
+This tutorial covered the basics on using CMake with the IAR tools from the command line.
+Proceed to the [wiki](https://github.com/IARSystems/cmake-tutorial/wiki) for additional tips & tricks!

 ## Issues
 Use the [CMake Issue Tracker](https://gitlab.kitware.com/cmake/cmake/-/issues/) to report CMake-related software defects.